flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 3. The **principles** describe the domain of the craft, its entities and rules.
 Our domain is code.
 Note, that technical "system architecture" is a different topic.

 Principles are the natural laws that govern the universe in which the product exists.
-They determine what products can possibly manifest as stable entities.
-Every creation exists as a consequence of such laws and as far as it's in accordance with them.
+They determine what creations can possibly manifest as stable entities.
+Everything exists as a consequence of such laws and as far as it's in accordance with them.
 As far as something is not, it disintegrates.

-When we'll speak of *architecture* in this book, we will mean those *universal laws*: To grow into a healthy happy human, we must design our lifestyle in accordance with the *architecture* of  human existence.
-To grow a healthy happy code base, we must design it in accordance with the *architecture* of code.
+When we'll speak of *architecture* in this book, we will mean those *universal laws*: To grow into a healthy long-lived human, we must design our lifestyle in accordance with the *architecture* of  human existence.
+To grow a healthy long-lived code base, we must design it in accordance with the *architecture* of code.

 Now, if we understand software architecture as a set of principles that naturally apply to all software, then what are these principles?
 Let's narrow them down!